dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 ### Client to server streaming

-To invoke a client-to-server streaming hub method from the .NET Client create a `Channel` and pass the `ChannelReader` as an argument to `SendAsync`, `InvokeAsync`, or `StreamAsChannelAsync`, depending on the hub method being invoked.
+To invoke a client-to-server streaming hub method from the .NET client create a `Channel` and pass the `ChannelReader` as an argument to `SendAsync`, `InvokeAsync`, or `StreamAsChannelAsync`, depending on the hub method being invoked.

 Whenever data is written to the `ChannelWriter` the hub method on the server will receive a new item with the data from the client.